-Compare Healthy Paws vs Pets Best Insurance
+Compare Healthy Paws and Pets Best Insurance Policies

 When comparing Healthy Paws to Pets Best, pet parents should consider Pets Best's annual claim payout caps, rehabilitation coverage, bi-lateral condition coverage, and customer reviews.